builde7b0b/BuilderAPI/README.md

 ## ERD Diagram
 ![ERD diagram](ERD.png)

+### Relationships
+The User entity is connected to the UserRole entity with a one-to-many relationship The Role entity is connected to the UserRole entity with a one-to-many relationship The Role entity is connected to the RolePermission entity with a one-to-many relationship The Permission entity is connected to the RolePermission entity with a many-to-one relationship,

 ## Contributing
 Contributions to this project are welcome.
 If you find a bug or have an idea for a new feature, feel free to open an issue or submit a pull request.
 Before contributing, please read the Contributing Guidelines.